proudh/ismp-1/backend/docs/api-endpoints.md

     "profile_picture_url": "https://www.ocregister.com/wp-content/uploads/2020/03/uci-1.jpg",
     "page_description": "This is the page about UCI.
 I think it will be up to the content team to actually write a descriptive block of text about UCI.
 Also, I didn't check for copyrights on the image."
     }
+## localhost:8000/api/v1/blogpost/
+For the most part, we tried to make it so you would never have to call this endpoint, instead calling the blogpostcontent endpoint.
+Most information can be gained by calling that instead.
+This models exists so that in the future we can support having translations of blogposts.

 ## localhost:8000/upload/api